ratschlab/immunopepper/docs/modes.rst

         1. Preprocessing steps: Before the filtering steps, the kmers from the cancer samples are preprocessed throughout different steps.

             a.
-NaNs removal: The entries containing NaNs in the expression matrix are set to zero
+(Obligatory) **NaNs removal:** The entries containing NaNs in the expression matrix are set to zero
             b.
-Filter for neo-junctions: If the argument `--filterNeojuncCoord` is set to 'A' or 'C', only the kmers belonging to novel junctions are selected.
-This means that only the kmers with `junctionAnnotated = False` will be selected.
+(Optional) **Filter for neo-junctions:** If the argument `--filterNeojuncCoord` is set, only the kmers belonging to novel junctions are selected.
+This means that only the kmers with junctionAnnotated = False will be selected.
+The parameter takes different input vales indicating in which dataset this filter will be applied.
+Filtering only on the cancer cohort can be obtained by setting the parameter to 'C', while filtering on both normal and cancer datasets can be obtained by setting the parameter to 'A' ('A': all). *Note:* This is an advanced parameter.
+It might change in future versions of the software.
             c.
-Filter for annotated reading frames: If the argument `--filterAnnotatedRF` is set to 'A' or 'C', only the kmers with a reading frame present in the annotation file are selected.
-This means that only the kmers with `ReadFrameAnnotated = True` will be selected, discarding the kmers that were obtained by propagating the reading frame along the splice graph.
+(Optional) **Filter for annotated reading frames:** If the argument `--filterAnnotatedRF` is set, only the kmers with a reading frame present in the annotation file are selected.
+This means that only the kmers with ReadFrameAnnotated = True will be selected, discarding the kmers that were obtained by propagating the reading frame along the splice graph.
+The parameter takes different input vales indicating in which dataset this filter will be applied.
+Filtering only on the cancer cohort can be obtained by setting the parameter to 'C', while filtering on both normal and cancer datasets can be obtained by setting the parameter to 'A' ('A': all). *Note:* This is an advanced parameter.
+It might change in future versions of the software.
             d.
-Filter for whitelist samples: If `--whitelist-cancer` is provided, only the selected samples will be retrieved and further studied.
+(Optional) **Filter for whitelist samples:** If `--whitelist-cancer` is provided, only the selected samples will be retrieved and further studied.

+        2. Filtering steps:

+            **Pipeline relevance**: This mode aims at removing a set of normal kmers from a set of cancer kmers.
+The software enables the user to decide at which confidence level the cancer kmers should be included.
+Cancer kmers can be requested to pass a user-defined expression level in one cancer sample of interest (a).
+Besides, if additional cancer samples are available, the user can request a kmer to be recurrent with a certain number of reads in the other cohort samples (b).
+All kmers below these thresholds will be filtered out.

-        2. Filtering steps: The filtering for cancer samples has two different steps.
-One can request each of the steps independently, and just apply one filtering criteria.
-If cohort filtering wants to be performed (step b), expression needs to be provided in the form of a matrix.
+            **Technical use**: The user can request the "expression in a sample of interest" (a) and "cancer cohort filtering" (b) level independently, or just apply one filtering criteria.
+If "cancer cohort filtering" is performed (step b), expression needs to be provided in the form of a matrix.

+            **Details on the filtering steps:**

                 a.
-Sample specific filtering: Following the preprocessing, a sample specific filtering is performed.
-Each sample is filtered according to an expression threshold set by `--sample-expr-support-cancer`.
+(Obligatory) **Sample specific filtering:** Following the preprocessing, sample-specific filtering is performed.
+Each sample of interest is filtered according to an expression threshold set by `--sample-expr-support-cancer`.
+The IDs of the samples of interest need to be provided with --ids-cancer-samples.
 For each individual sample, only the kmers with an expression level >= `--sample-expr-support-cancer` are selected.
 If `--sample-expr-support-cancer` is set to 0, only the kmers > `--sample-expr-support-cancer` are selected.
                 b.
-Cohort filtering: After the sample specific filtering, if the cancer files are part of a cohort of patients one can do cross sample filtering.
+(Obligatory) **Cohort filtering:** After the sample specific filtering, if the cancer files are part of a cohort of patients one can do cross sample filtering.
 This means that the kmers that are present in more than n samples, n being the value of `--n-samples-lim-cancer`, with an expression higher or equal than `--sample-expr-support-cancer` will be selected.
 If `--n-samples-lim-cancer` is set to 0, only the kmers with an expression level > `--cohort-expr-support-cancer` will be selected.

         3. Combination of the two filtering steps into a single cancer database.
-Kmers will be selected as cancer specific kmers if they pass both filtering steps, i.e. an intersection of the two filtering steps.
+Kmers will be selected as cancer specific kmers if they pass both filtering steps (a) and (b), i.e. an intersection of the two filtering steps.
 By setting `--cancer-support-union`, one can select the kmers that passed either one of them or both of them, i.e. a union of the two filtering steps.

-        4. Differential filtering: The kmers appearing in the normal database will be removed from the cancerous kmers.
+        4. Differential filtering: The kmers appearing in the normal database will be removed from the cancer kmers.
 This step is performed to remove the kmers that are not specific to the cancer samples.

         5. Filtering with external resources: If `--uniprot` is provided, the kmers in the file will be removed from the cancer database.
 If `--uniprot` is not provided, the cancer database will be used as it is.